DoktorCranium/macos-arm64-shellcode/README.md

 Reverse connect shellcode for MacOS ARM64 systems (Big Sur/Monterey)

+- To run  ./reverse-shellcode-generator-macos-arm64.sh
+- Copy the generated shellcode to clipboard
+- Insert shellcode into fork.c

 Currently the generator only works on ARM64 Macs Shellcode generated can be used in C code directly